matthewsides/Glossary-Of-Tech-Terms/README.md

 ## [3] Algorithms

-An algorithm is a set of instructions, used for calculations or other problem-solving operations.
+An algorithm is a set of instructions  (rules to be followed), used for calculations or other problem-solving operations.

 ### Implementation proccess of Algorithm